musman-uk/portfolio/guided-projects/README.md

 ## 📘 Guided Projects

-Coursework and structured tutorials that trace the path of learning.
-They show how guidance becomes practice, and how practice becomes personal understanding.
+Projects completed through structured coursework and tutorials.
+They demonstrate how step‑by‑step guidance builds practical skills, and how those skills evolve into independent understanding.

 | 🧩 Project             | 🛠️ Technology Stack           | 📄 Description                                                                 | 🌐 Live Demo | 💻 Source Code |
 |------------------------|-------------------------------|--------------------------------------------------------------------------------|--------------|----------------|